All sushi/sashimi calories & nutrition courtesy of sushifaq.com

-If you’ve ever gone out for sushi, you’ve likely seen “sashimi” on the menu as well.
+If you’ve ever gone out for , you’ve likely seen “ ” on the menu as well.

-is simply taking the fish that you’d normally find in sushi, and serving it on its own without the rice.
+is simply taking the that you’d normally find in , and serving it on its own without the .

-Since sashimi is so low in calories and packed with protein, there are tons of healthy options for sashimi out there!
+Since is so low in calories and packed with protein, there are tons of healthy options for out there!

-A note on serving size: there is no hard-set rule for sashimi.
+Quick note on serving size: there is no hard-set rule for .
 Depending on the restaurant you go to, you’ll have slightly different sized portions.
-It is likely that one piece of sashimi will be close to one ounce, which is what is listed here, but it is certainly possible to have a very thin slice that is closer to 0.5oz.
+It is likely that one piece of will be close to one ounce, which is what is listed here, but it is certainly possible to have a very thin slice that is closer to 0.5oz.

 I’m all for making your own decisions when it comes to diets.
 I always preach eating foods you enjoy, and I don’t believe that any foods should ever be called “bad.”

 That being said, if you’re dieting, you’re going to be looking for lower-calorie options, and it’s no secret that sashimi is the winner here.
 Across the board, sashimi calories are going to be lower than sushi calories.

 While sushi calories are going to be higher than sashimi, you may find sushi more filling than sashimi.
 Sure, sashimi will provide you with more protein and fewer calories, but sushi is going to provide you with a bit more volume between the rice and cucumbers.

 Plus, if you’re enjoying sushi as part of a post-workout meal, the additional carbs from rice may be hugely beneficial to your recovery.

 Personally, I would choose sushi over sashimi, even when dieting.
 Sure, the sushi calories are a bit higher, but in my mind, that’s going to be more enjoyable as a meal.